 Patents have a limited lifespan.
 In the United States, the natural expiration of a utility patent is generally 20 years after its effective filing date and the natural expiration of a design patent is generally 14 years after its issue date, unless the filing date occurred on or after May 13, 2015, in which case the natural expiration of a design patent is generally 15 years after its issue date.
 However, the actual protection afforded by a patent varies from country to country, and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country and the validity and enforceability of the patent.
-The laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States, and we may encounter significant problems in protection it affords, is limited.
+The laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States, and we may encounter significant problems in protecting our proprietary rights in these countries.
+Various extensions may be available; however, the life of a patent, and the protection it affords, is limited.
 Without patent protection for our current and any future products and services, we may be open to competition, which may harm our business prospects.
-Further, if we encounter delays in our development efforts, the period of time during which we could market our current and any future products and services and, given the amount of time required for the development, testing and regulatory review of planned or future products, patents protecting our current and any future products, patents protecting our current and any future products and regulatory review of planned or future products, patents protecting our current and any future products date expire, the scope of our patent protection will be reduced, which may reduce or eliminate any competitive advantage afforded by our patent portfolio.
+Further, if we encounter delays in our development efforts, the period of time during which we could market our current and any future products and services under patent protection would be reduced and, given the amount of time required for the development, testing and regulatory review of planned or future products, patents protecting our current and any future products might expire before or shortly after such products are commercialized.
+As our patents expire, the scope of our patent protection will be reduced, which may reduce or eliminate any competitive advantage afforded by our patent portfolio.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.